 Battlefields Trust Resource Centre Change Policy

-The Battlefields Trust Resource Centre was first created in 2004.
-The work was undertaken by the Trust’s then Project Officer.
+The Battlefields Trust Resource Centre was first created in 2004 by the Trust’s then Project Officer.
+It represents the Trust’s evidenced based view on individual battles and battlefields.
 Since it was created new research has been undertaken and new battle sites proposed for inclusion in the Resource Centre, requiring substantial change to existing entries or the addition of new ones.
 At the same time, minor, usually factual, changes have been identified.

 Against this background the Battlefields Trust has adopted the following fair, open and transparent policy for making amendments to the Resource Centre.

 Minor changes are those of fact rather than interpretation.
 They can include, but are not limited to, the need to add details of a new information board that has been erected, changes in local parking arrangements or where a typographical error has been identified.